andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

 ## Styled Components Setup

-- Downloading & install the Styled Components packages: `npm i styled-components @types/styled-components`
+- Download & install the following packages: `npm i styled-components @types/styled-components`
 - In the `src` folder, create the following folders (at least):
   - `components`
   - `styles`